ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Analysis_w_pytraj.md

 ~~~
 {: .bash}

-The *nglview* python module provides NGLview Jupyter extension, but we need to enable it:
+The *nglview* python module provides NGLview Jupyter extension.
+We don't need to install it, but we need to enable it before it can be used:
 ~~~
 jupyter-nbextension enable nglview --py --sys-prefix
 ~~~